 For example, a going concern has been supplied, and in so doing the taxpayer is no longer required to be registered and therefore the GST registration is cancelled.
-The taxpayer may have an increasing adjustment under Division 138 in relation to any assets not supplied as part of the going concern but kept.
+The taxpayer may have an increasing adjustment under Division 138 concerning any assets not supplied as part of the going concern but kept.

 Pitfalls when selling property and completing the contract

-When selling property, it is essential that both parties understand the GST implications of the transaction.
-Due to misunderstandings many GST cases have involved a vendor and purchaser.
+When selling property, both parties must understand the GST implications of the transaction.
+Due to misunderstandings, many GST cases have involved a vendor and purchaser.

-Sale at an auction – was the purchase price in the contract GST-inclusive or not
+Key question: was the purchase price in the contract GST-inclusive or not?

 In Ashton & Anor v Monteleone & Ors NSWSC 258 the NSW Supreme Court was asked to determine whether the vendors were entitled to rectify a contract of sale for a property by adding GST to the sale price.